Security-Widefield, Colorado

 Security-Widefield is a census-designated place (CDP) comprising the unincorporated communities of Security and Widefield located in and governed by El Paso County, Colorado, United States.
 The CDP is a part of the Colorado Springs, CO Metropolitan Statistical Area.
-The population of the Security-Widefield CDP was 32,882 at the United States Census 2010.
+The population of the Security-Widefield CDP was 38,639 at the United States Census 2020.
 El Paso County governs the unincorporated communities.
 Both the Colorado Springs post office (Zip Codes 80911, 80913, and 80925) and the Fountain post office (Zip Code 80817) serve the area.

 History

 The S.A.
 Wilson Elementary School in Security-Widefield is a school built in 1959-61.
 It is listed on the National Register of Historic Places in 2017.

-In 1991, Widefield was the site of the United Airlines 585 Crash, which killed all 25 persons aboard.
+In March 1991, Widefield was the site of the crash of United Airlines Flight 585, which killed all 25 persons aboard.
 The crash was later determined to have been caused by a defect in the design of the Boeing 737-200's rudder power control unit.

 Geography

-East-west running Fontaine Boulevard divides Security-Widefield into two parts.
-Local convention usually regards Security as the section that is north of Fontaine Boulevard, with Widefield considered to be the southern section.
+East-west running Fontaine Boulevard divides Security and Widefield into two parts.
+Local convention usually regards Security as the section that is northwest of Fontaine Boulevard, with Widefield considered to be along the northern and southeastern sections of Fontaine adjacent to the City of Fountain.
+Security and Widefield neighborhoods are connected historically to their respective water towers.
+Much of the northern section of Fontaine is served by the Security Water and Sanitation District, whereas a small northern section as well as the southern section are served by the Widefield Water and Sanitation District including areas east of Grinnell.

 The Security-Widefield CDP has an area of 34.905 km2, including 1.252 km2 of water.